chy101010/chy101010/README.md

 ### 👋Hi, I am Ning!
 I'm third computer science student at Northeastern University.
+* 💬 Love to talk about design pattern and how to structure a codebase!
 * 🏃‍♂️ Incoming Software Developer Co-op @ PowerAdvocate

 <!--